 Sybersound filed suit last May in the Los Angeles County Superior Court against some of its competitors, claiming that their failure to license compositions allows them to price their products lower than Sybersound’s properly-licensed packages.
+As a result, the defendants violated unfair business and trade practice laws.

 The publishers and the compositions in which they claim an interest are Mark Hybner Publishing (“Chicks Dig It,” “Laredo”), Full Circle Music Publishing (“Homewrecker”), Skronk Bonk Tunes (“How Am I Doin'”), World House Hits (“Monday Morning Church”), SHC d/b/a Steele Wheels Music (“Nothin ‘Bout Love Makes Sense”) and Logrhythm Music (“Miss Independent”).

 Sybersound adds copyright infringement to its claims for various unfair trade practices.
-The complaint alleges that the company holds exclusive karaoke rights infringed by the defendants covering 26 songs ncluding “Goodies,” “Lean Back,” “Let Me Blow Ya Mind,” “Naughty Girl” and “Yeah.”
+The complaint alleges that the company holds exclusive karaoke rights infringed by the defendants covering 26 songs including “Goodies,” “Lean Back,” “Let Me Blow Ya Mind,” “Naughty Girl” and “Yeah.”